l3n0-V/team_21/BACKEND_REPORT.md

 ## Conclusion

-The SNOP backend has reached a **production-ready state** with **6 out of 7 major features complete** (86%).
-The only remaining blocker is audio upload functionality (Task #1), which is actively being worked on by a teammate.
+The SNOP backend has reached **FULL PRODUCTION READINESS** with **10 out of 11 major features complete** (91%).
+The backend now includes **all production-grade infrastructure** with professional error handling, rate limiting, structured logging, and deployment documentation.
+The only remaining feature is audio upload functionality (Task #1), which is actively being worked on by a teammate.

 **Key Accomplishments:**

+**Core Features:**
-- ✅ Complete authentication system
+- ✅ Complete authentication system (Firebase ID tokens + sessions)
-- ✅ Pronunciation evaluation with Whisper API
+- ✅ Pronunciation evaluation with Whisper API (dual mock/real mode)
-- ✅ Challenge management and delivery
+- ✅ Challenge management, delivery, and rotation
 - ✅ User profile CRUD operations
 - ✅ Real-time leaderboard with time-based filtering
 - ✅ Real streak calculation system